Taguar258/clsp/README.md

 It's designed to be user-friendly, minimal, and very easy to understand.

+Due to its search function, it supports large lists and spares the end-user unnecessary frustration.

 Whether you want the user to choose a file, number, country code, you name it.
 It will fulfill its purpose.